 Cloudlet laughed a little awkwardly.
 At this, Benevolence said, “You two stay a little longer; I’ll go ahead.”
 He then took his leave from Cloudlet and walked out of the room.
 Love Gem immediately let go of Clever Gem to see him off at the stairs, saying repeatedly, “Do come tomorrow, Mr. Hong.”
 (Chapter 29)

 You may notice the dialogue is rather clipped, and if that’s all we had, the characters’ behavior might seem somewhat abrupt or illogical.
-But the speech is supplemented by the author’s close attention to their body language — Love Gem grabbing Cloudlet and her sister in each hand, Clever Gem shifting on her feet, Love Gem suddenly letting go of her — which telegraphs their motives more effectively than words and enables us to grasp the precise import of Love Gem’s threat.
+But the speech is supplemented by the author’s close attention to their body language—Love Gem grabbing Cloudlet and her sister in each hand, Clever Gem shifting on her feet, Love Gem releasing her—which telegraphs their motives more effectively than words and conveys the precise import of Love Gem’s threat.
 Without these intimate, physical gestures, we might interpret her threat to be angrier than it is.
 Her gestures tone it down and are just playful enough to allow Cloudlet to laugh it off.
 After all, she doesn’t want to frighten them all away for good.

 The key point I wish here to highlight, beyond the vital importance of body language in the dialogue throughout the novel, is that we are not privy to what’s going on in the characters’ heads.
-The narrator adds little touches here and there to help out, but they are redundant, e.g., “Afraid they would really leave….Clever Gem shifted her weight impatiently….Cloudlet laughed a little awkwardly.”
+The narrator adds little touches here and there to help, but they are redundant, e.g., “Afraid they would really leave….Clever Gem shifted her weight impatiently….Cloudlet laughed a little awkwardly.”
 We know Love Gem is afraid they will leave, Clever Gem is impatient, and Cloudlet feels awkward about their leaving, this being already evident from the combined interplay of the body language and the dialogue.
-What is remarkable, however, is the disciplined consistency of the narrator’s approach — never telling us what’s going on in the heads of the characters unless it’s told or implied in their words and gestures.
-If the novel’s narrator is a highly observant one, it goes no further than that.
+What is remarkable, however, is the disciplined consistency of the narrator’s approach—never telling us what’s going on in the heads of the characters unless it’s told or implied in their words and gestures.
+If the novel’s narrator is a keenly observant one, it goes no further than that.
 It’s an impersonal sort of narrator, a mere video camera, and it’s up to the reader to work out the motivations and psychology of the characters.
-This is what is known in literary terminology as third-person objective point of view (“objective POV” for short).
+This is what is known in literary terminology as third-person objective point of view, or “objective POV” for short.

 A famous example of objective POV is the oft-anthologized Hemingway short story, “Hills like white elephants.”
-Evidently the story was catalyzed by Hemingway’s eavesdropping on an angry conversation between a young American couple while waiting for their train at an outdoor café in the Spanish countryside.
-It’s difficult to make out what the couple is bickering about at first, but it turns out the man is pressuring the woman to get an abortion after having gotten her pregnant.
-A lesser author would have explicitly put the word “abortion” into the dialogue, but Hemingway cleverly lets the conversation proceed in all its mysterious obscurity, with the crucial elisions intact and no clear resolution by the end.
-It’s a great example of “less is more” and makes for fascinating reading.
-Three decades before Hemingway, Han Banqing employed the same technique relentlessly over hundreds of pages.
+It can be assumed the story was catalyzed by Hemingway’s eavesdropping on an angry conversation between a young American couple while waiting for their train at an outdoor café in the Spanish countryside.
+It’s difficult to make out what the couple is bickering about at first, until we realize the man is pressuring the woman to get an abortion, after having gotten her pregnant.
+A lesser author would have put the word “abortion” into the dialogue, but Hemingway lets the conversation proceed in all its mysterious obscurity, with the crucial elisions intact and no clear resolution by the end.
+It’s a great example of less is more and makes for fascinating reading.
+Three decades before Hemingway, Han Banqing wielded the same technique over hundreds of pages.

-It is unfortunate, I believe, that novelists today seldom employ objective POV anymore.
-It’s regarded as not “reader friendly.”
+Implicitly regarded as not “reader friendly,” objective POV is seldom employed anymore by novelists today.
 The default, conventional POV modes are either first-person or its third-person equivalent, “omniscient” POV.
-Like first-person POV, omniscient POV takes us into the head of the main character or characters (when a third-person narrator is privy only to one or a limited number of characters, it’s sometimes called omniscient “limited” or “subjective” POV).
-It’s the easiest style of narration to follow because it immediately makes transparent the characters’ mental landscape, their feelings and motives, allowing the reader to readily identify with them; the reader also obviously enjoys vicariously sharing the characters’ innermost thoughts.
-While from an empirical or experiential standpoint omniscient POV is unrealistic and impossible, nonetheless it feels perfectly effortless, as we are so used to it.
+Like first-person POV, omniscient POV takes us into the head of the main character or characters; when a third-person narrator is privy only to one or a limited number of characters, it’s sometimes called “limited” or “subjective” omniscient POV.
+It’s the easiest style of narration to follow since it makes transparent the characters’ mental landscape, their feelings and motives, allowing the reader to identify with them; the reader also obviously enjoys vicariously sharing the characters’ innermost thoughts.
+From an empirical or experiential standpoint omniscient POV is unrealistic, yet it feels perfectly effortless, as we are so used to it.
 Nothing could be more natural than a narrator slipping in and out of characters’ heads at will and revealing the thoughts, desires and goals of each to the reader.
-Many writers may not even be aware they’re using this particular POV but intuitively employ it since almost all novels narrated in the third person employ it.
+Many writers may not even be aware they’re using omniscient POV but intuitively employ it since almost all novels narrated in the third person employ it.
 This does not mean omniscient POV is superior to objective POV; they are simply different modes or styles, each with its pros and cons.

-With objective POV, in contrast, we have no more access to the characters’ minds than we would if we were interacting with them real life, where we also do not have this access, even among those we are close to and spend every day with.
-People are often not even sure what’s going on in their own head.
+With objective POV, by contrast, we have no more access to the characters’ minds than we would if we were interacting with them real life, where we also do not have this access, even among those we are close to and spend every day with.
+People are often not even sure what’s going on in their own head, let alone others.
 An honest engagement with human psychology soon bumps up against this problem.
-People’s actual thoughts are never straightforward but rather a dynamic, evolving congeries of unpredictable and conflicting emotions.
-Everyone is a hapless bundle of contradictions, highly vulnerable and liable to be swayed this way or that by those around them.
-(This includes those known for their strong personality and firm opinions, whose seeming decisiveness may be nothing more than a defense against threatening alternatives.)
-The field in linguistics known as pragmatics, which studies the gaps and contradictions in real speech, also understands this.
+People’s thoughts are never straightforward but a dynamic, hapless bundle of conflicting emotions, rendering everyone vulnerable and liable to be swayed this way or that by those around them.
+This includes those known for their strong personality and firm opinions; their seeming decisiveness may be nothing more than a defense against threatening alternatives.
+Pragmatics, the field of linguistics which studies this aspect of social behavior, analyzes the gaps and contradictions in real speech.
 In actually occurring conversation, meaning is conveyed more by what the speakers are silent about than what they are not.
-Body language picks up some of the slack, but again it’s never wholly clear what people mean or intend, in spite of what they say.
-It’s this more sophisticated understanding of dialogue that many novelists who work in objective POV are trying to capture: with the reader denied access to their minds, the characters paradoxically reveal themselves more fully and realistically through their language, expressions and gestures.
+Body language picks up some of the slack, but it is never crystal-clear what people mean or intend, despite what they say.
+It’s this more sophisticated understanding of dialogue that many novelists who work in objective POV try to capture.
+With the reader denied access to their minds, the characters paradoxically reveal themselves through their language, expressions and gestures.

-Before returning to Sing-song girls, let’s consider some of the pitfalls of omniscient POV in the hands of a conventional novelist, Christopher New’s Gage Street courtesan (Earnshaw Books, 2012), an historical fiction about a Jewish courtesan and former opera singer from Galicia living in 1860s Hong Kong.
+Before returning to Sing-song Girls, let’s consider some of the pitfalls of omniscient POV in the hands of a conventional novelist, Christopher New’s Gage Street Courtesan (Earnshaw Books, 2012), a historical fiction about a Jewish courtesan and former opera singer from Galicia living in 1860s Hong Kong.
 Despairing of her occupation, Franziska Goldmann is keen to marry one of her clients and lovers but becomes entangled with a powerful prince, with tragic consequences I’ll not divulge here.
-We will focus merely on one episode, chosen almost at random, to illustrate omniscient POV when mechanically and indifferently employed.
+We will focus on one episode, chosen almost at random, to illustrate a rather heavy-handed use of omniscient POV.
 Her pimp, Edwin Hammond, shows up for one of his periodic sexual sessions with her.
-As they share a drink and a chat before moving to the bedroom, his squeezes her hand provocatively:
+As they share a drink and a chat before moving to the bedroom, he squeezes her hand provocatively: